Port Erin Lifeboat Station: History

 On arrival at Port Erin, the ceremony commenced with an address by Henry Loch, Lieutenant Governor of the Isle of Man.
 After the lifeboat was handed to the care of the local lifeboat committee, and accepted by branch president Dr. R. Radcliffe, the lifeboat was named Ann and Mary of Manchester, in accordance with the wishes of the benefactor.
 The lifeboat was then launched for a demonstration to the assembled crowd.

 A boathouse was constructed in 1884, opposite the Raglan Pier, at a cost of £250.

 Ann and Mary of Manchester saw her first service on 4 January 1888, launching at 08:45 to the schooner Lyra, which had struck Carrick Rock whilst on passage from Liverpool to Dublin, and was wrecked in Port St Mary bay.
 The Master had been washed overboard and lost, but the lifeboat rescued the three remaining crew.

-In accordance with the wishes of the Coxswain and crew for a larger lifeboat, Ann and Mary of Manchester was replaced in 1892, and a 37-foot 12-oared lifeboat was provided to the station, arriving in January that year.
+In accordance with the wishes of the Coxswain and crew for a larger lifeboat, Ann and Mary of Manchester was replaced in 1892, and a 37 ft 12-oared lifeboat was provided to the station, arriving in January that year.
 The cost of the lifeboat was defrayed from the legacy of the late Miss L. C. Sargenson of New Bond Street, London, and in accordance with her wishes, the lifeboat was named William Sugden (ON 321).
 The boat served Port Erin for 20 years, and saved 12 lives.

-To make launching easier, a slipway was constructed in 1900, at a cost of £1000.
+To make launching easier, a slipway was constructed in 1900, at a cost of £1,000.